mikemac1/horned-animals/README.md

 - What still puzzles me, or what do I need to learn more about?
 Again, everything.
 I don't know how state, setState, the difference between calling a function and just passing the function's name.
 I'm really at a loss.
 I'm surprised I haven't been asked to stop coming to class because I really don't get any of this.

 - Is the assignment complete?
 If not, where exactly did you leave off, and what work remains?
 Yes it is complete only because of what the TAs (Justin, Matt, & Tammy) and Sheyna directed me to do.

+## Comments & Reflections Lab 4

+Number and name of feature: Feature 1 - Filter by Numbers of Horns Estimate of time needed to complete: 5 hours
+Start time: 2:00pm
+Finish time: pm
+Actual time needed to complete:

+- What went well, that I might forget if I don’t write down?

+- What did I learn today?

+- What should I do differently next time?

+- What still puzzles me, or what do I need to learn more about?

+- Is the assignment complete?
+If not, where exactly did you leave off, and what work remains?